 - Leasing allows departments to acquire the equipment they urgently need.

 - Leasing enables them to save money by replacing maintenance intensive older equipment.

 - Leasing provides level capital budgets each year.

 - Leasing offers the opportunity to conserve cash for other projects that are either harder to finance or cannot be financed.

 - Leasing allows departments to maintain and build cash reserves for future or unexpected needs.

 - Leasing allows departments to spread the cost of their truck or equipment over its useful life rather than charge one fiscal period (group of tax payers) with the entire cost.

 - Leasing is relatively simple to complete and allows fire and EMS departments to implement buying decisions quickly.
-In comparison, bonds take longer to implement, could require a vote, and are too expensive (attorney and issuance cost) for smaller acquisitions.
+In comparison, bonds can take longer to implement, could require a vote, and can be expensive (attorney and issuance cost) for smaller acquisitions.